1. .DDS textures use less memory

-The advantage of using .DDS textures for your materials is that this file type makes it possible to reduce the amount of memory that textures use by reducing the quality a little.
-This is useful if you're trying to cram as many textures as possible into a limited amount of graphics card and system memory, and is especially suitable for organic/nature textures where precision isn't vital.
+The advantage of using .DDS textures for your materials is that this file type makes it possible to reduce the amount of memory that textures use by lowering the quality a little.
+This is useful if you're trying to cram as many textures as possible into a limited amount of graphics card and system memory, and is especially suitable for organic/nature textures where precision is not vital.

 - A 16-bit 1024x1024 .JPG image requires 2.4 MB of graphics card memory.